-I'm a verbal-branding pro with 20+ years' experience in name and tagline development, brand strategy, and naming architecture.
+I'm a verbal-branding pro in the San Francisco Bay Area with 20+ years' experience in name and tagline development, brand strategy, and naming architecture.
 I love working with companies that understand the value of a good name and a powerful brand story.
 More about my work at wordworking.com.
 Follow me on Twitter @Fritinancy.

 Focus on your audience, not on yourself.